plytimebandit/mechanical-keyboards/3d-printing/README.md

 # 3D Printing

-These are the STL files I used: https://www.thingiverse.com/thing:4372836
+These are the STL files I have used: https://www.thingiverse.com/thing:4372836

 Thanks, [Kevin Eckert](https://www.thingiverse.com/scablands), for sharing your Design.